NCAA Logo

 National Collegiate Athletic Association (NCAA) Logo

-The current emblem has changed to blue and has changed the lettering style.
-The word “NCAA” is in large bold serifs.
+The emblem has been changed to blue, and the lettering style has been updated.
+The word “NCAA” is in large, bold serifs.
 Moreover, it is not located in the center but on the lower right.
-The inscription is connected, in which all letters are connected, and the last “A” is open and adjoins the edge of the circle.
+The inscription is connected, with all letters connected, and the last “A” is open and adjoins the edge of the circle.
 The organization emphasizes its openness to participants and connection with the outside world.

 Font and Colors